sebivenlo/dockerstart/README.md

 ## Linux

 Somehow, things under Linux are a bit harder, mostly because linux does not a virtual machine layer.
-Anyhow, on my machine, the docker0 ip address in 172.17.0.1, jantrienes and holgerkemper suggested to resolve this in the `hosts` file, see below.
+Anyhow, on my machine, the docker0 ip address in 172.17.0.1, one can resolve this in the `hosts` file, see below.

 ## Windows